pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part1.md

 - **Security Context Constraints**

    Security Context Constraints (SCCs) provide permissions to pods and are required to allow them to run.
 SAS requires several custom SCCs to support SAS Viya Services with OpenShift.
 The SAS documentation provides information about the required SCCs to help understand their use in your environment and to address any security concerns.
-Further details about the required custom SCCs are provided in _Part 2_ of this blog.
+Further details about the required custom SCCs are provided in [_Part 2 of this blog_](https://content.cloud.redhat.com/blog/sas-viya-on-red-hat-openshift-part-2-security-and-storage-considerations).
 <br></br>

 ### **DEPLOYMENT OPTIONS – RED HAT OPENSHIFT**